 You can then decide whether to continue or cancel the process.

 3. If cable sections have been created without geometry and assigned to segments or ducts, and if the geometries of the latter have been changed, the lengths of the cable sections can be updated.

 Here, you can opt for one or more cable sections.
-In addition, the coloring can be made dependent on the cable-trace color, the percentage utilization or the absolute utilization.
-You can also specify which geometry is to be used for the temporary cable-trace line.
+In addition, the coloring can be made dependent on the cable-trunk color, the percentage utilization or the absolute utilization.
+You can also specify which geometry is to be used for the temporary cable-trunk line.

 The colors for the utilization of a cable are defined in the NET Settings:

 3. Predefined standard color

 Color values can be added and removed using the and buttons.
 The value and color must be specified.

 13. The coloring can be removed again with one click.